 Black Walnut Trees - Questions & Answers

-9 Year old genetically superior black walnut in Central Illinois
+Twenty-one year old genetically superior walnut growing in eastern Kansas.

 1. What are genetically superior black walnut trees?

-leading Midwestern university.
-Originally, scion wood was collected from over 400
+a leading midwestern university.
+Originally, scion wood was collected from over

-black walnut trees throughout the Midwest that had superior form.
-Originally, scion
+400 black walnut trees throughout the Midwest that had superior form.
+Through a

 2. What are the main differences between the improved seedlings and the grafted trees?

-above.
-The superior seedlings are grown from the nuts of these trees as well as
+The superior seedlings are grown from the nuts of these trees as well as the original Purdue